Caring for someone with dementia

 - Dementia UK provides a helpline as well as local Admiral Nurse Support.

 - Alzheimer’s Society has a lot of information for carers as well as an advice line and local support services.
-This includes Singing for the Brain Groups which use singing to bring people together in a friendly and simulating way.

 - Age UK supports older people and has local services.